uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 The ATLAS.ti also provides [tools for automated coding](#automated-coding-approaches) which may aid in the research process.
 Some of these are fairly new developments from natural language processing and machine learning research community, so the academic practices around such coding are still emerging.

+### Memoing

+Memos seek to help you to further reflect your work on the data.
+You can consider them as a diary to help reflect analysis process, observations, or ideas.
+Memos can be linked to quotations.
+(These are not the same as comments, which you can use to describe quotations and codes on the interface.
+This is somewhat confusing at least for me.)
+You work with memos through the **Memo manager** where you can add, edit, delete and group memos.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/zDZ0Ra9dQLo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-### Managing and organising codes
+### Managing and organizing codes

 !!! tip ""
-    I find it easier to conduct more extensive code management and organisation on desktop version (covered later on this document), but the web system does support code management as well.
+    I find it easier to conduct more extensive code management and organization on desktop version (covered later on this document), but the web system does support code management as well.

 Sometimes during the coding work you notice a problem with codes: there are typos on code names or two codes should be merged.
 This is done via the **Code Manager**, available on the left side column.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UxUCeOQbTB8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-!!! error "Video nyt sync with the UI."
+!!! warning "Video nyt sync with the UI."
-    Current ATLAS.ti Web UI is different from this user interface.
+    * Currently there is a sidebar for each code, where you can see all quotations, code group management and ability to comment and edit code names.
+You can open side bar from this button.
+    <svg width="24" height="24" fill="none" xmlns="http://www.w3.org/2000/svg"><path d="M17.5 12.5h-15M8.5 6.5l-6 6 6 6M22.5 2.5v20" stroke="currentColor" stroke-miterlimit="10" stroke-linecap="round" stroke-linejoin="round"></path></svg>
+    * For each code, there is a tickbox on the right side.
+This allows you to select multiple codes to merge, delete or group them.

 ### Sharing a project